Everyone thinks I’m organized.

 So yay me!
 I’m writing words on paper in a binder and it is making a difference.
 Too simple?
 Of course.
 I think the most profound changes begin with the most simple ideas.
 I’ve just been a little too stubborn to relent and do the obvious.

-Yesterday I told you about this year’s Ultimate Homemaking Bundle and how it is incredibly worth the small investment if only so you can have access to a year’s worth of RightNow Media.
+Yesterday I told you about this year’s Ultimate Homemaking Bundle and how it is incredibly worth the small investment.
 Today I’m telling you that along with that package comes so much more.
 Even the resources you see and think, “Meh, that’s not for me” might actually be exactly right for you if you ask God to show you what you need. (i.e. Laura is unorganized.
 She skipped the organization section without even a glance.
 That’s the section she needs most right now.
 Amen and amen.)

 I encourage you to look into this with an open mind.
 I’m sure glad I did!